-On 31st October 2019, unless Parliament votes to accept the Withdrawal Agreement, the UK is now scheduled to leave the EU.
-At present, it is unclear exactly what relationship the UK will have with the EU or whether there will be an implementation period.
+On 31st January 2020, unless Parliament votes to accept the Withdrawal Agreement, the UK is now scheduled to leave the EU.
+At present, it is unclear exactly what relationship the UK will have with the EU and the length of the implementation period, if any.

 It is wise for all chemical users who currently need to comply with any aspect of REACH to put in place contingency plans to ensure business continuity and compliance with the existing REACH regulation and whatever replaces it in the UK.
 Here are some examples of issues that you should consider :